Platform Upgrades & What’s New

 Note

 Before upgrading a machine, please read the General upgrade remarks and Significant breaking changes.
-Contact our Support for upgrade assistance.
+Contact our support for upgrade assistance.

 Overview